yasio/en/api/reference/cpp/io_service-class.md

 ### Return Value

-The shared_ptr of the high resuliton timer.
+The shared_ptr of the high resolution timer.

 ### Example